 Focus on increasing advanced Spanish speaking and listening comprehension skills.
-Discussions, presentations and exercises will help students achieve greater fluency.
+Discussions, presentations and exercises will help students improve fluency and pronunciation, as well as comprehend different varieties of the language.
 Not recommended for heritage speakers; those with Spanish as their first language should instead take SP 311.
 Conducted in Spanish.
 Prerequisite: SP 202 or consent of instructor.